 Perhaps one of the most important tips I’ve learnt for a good night’s sleep is learning how to unwind and nurture my body into a restful state.
 When I consciously make time to relax, such as having a bath scented with lavender essential oil or turning of the computer at a decent hour, I find that I can get a solid 8 hours of quality sleep.
 By morning, I feel like I’m ready to attack the next day with renewed energy.

-Get the most of your beauty sleep with my 7 step plan:
+Get the most out of your beauty sleep with my 7 step plan:

 1. Enjoy a healthy hot drink.
 I love unwinding at the end of the day with my Healthy Hot Chocolate.
 This drink is comforting, nourishing and full of magnesium from the cacao, which helps calm the nervous system.
 Combine it with cashew milk, and you also get a good dose of the feel good hormone, serotonin, which helps promote wellbeing and relaxation.
 I use my Healthy Chef Naked Chocolat with this drink because it contains a hint of vanilla, which is a lovely luscious spice that also helps relax the nervous system.

 2. Keep your stress levels down during the day.
 Chronic stress can keep cortisol levels in the blood elevated for longer, which in turn can affect metabolism, suppress thyroid function and increase abdominal fat.
-Ensure you get enough down time for yourself a few hours before bed by turning off all electronic devices and learn to chill out and relax.
+Ensure you get enough down time for yourself a few hours before bed by turning off all electronic devices and just chilling out and relaxing.

 3. Keep your bedroom calm and peaceful and at the right temperature so it’s conducive to wanting to sleep.
 Using elements such as eye shades or blinds can help block out any light in the room which helps stimulate melatonin, a hormone that helps promote sleep.
 I need to have a cool bedroom so that it's lovely and fresh, then I love to snuggle underneath my doona cover so I'm nice and warm.
 For me - that's how I fall asleep, and if it's raining outside, that's even better as the meditative sounds of the rain put me to sleep.

 5. Get adequate protein in your diet.
 Protein is an essential nutrient to help your body recover and repair.
 Increasing protein intake can help support high stress levels by stabilising any blood sugar spikes, reducing mood swings, jitteriness and improving sleep.
 It can also support proper hormone production that is essential to your overall wellbeing.
-I often have a warm mug of hot chocolate, yoghurt mixed with my Naked Chocolat or even a glass of almond milk mixed with a little Healthy Chef protein.
+If im pressed for time, ill often make a quick protein shake made with Healthy Chef Protein for dinner.

 6. Discover the benefits of cacao.
 Aside from my Healthy Hot Chocolate to help me unwind, I can’t get enough of healthy foods that incoporate cacao.
 Not only does it contain magnesium to help relax blood vessels, improve circulation and blood flow, but the flavonoids in cocoa can help to increase nitric oxide production that allows more oxygen flow, as well as help lower blood pressure.
 Cocoa is also rich in a compound called resveratrol, the same that’s found in red wine.
 Resveretrol helps to control inflammation and protects your brain as well as calm the nervous system.
 Research also suggests that resveratrol can support mental health by increasing the brain’s production of feel-good endorphins and serotonin.